Alice Bacon, Baroness Bacon: Political career

-Bacon delivered her first political speech at the age of 16, when she also joined the Labour Party.
+At the age of 16, Bacon delivered her first political speech, and she joined the Labour Party around the same time.
 In 1935, she became as Labour's League of Youth delegate to the Socialist Youth International Conference.
 Bacon was active in the National Union of Teachers and became president of its West Yorkshire division in 1944.

 In 1938, Bacon was selected as the candidate for Leeds North East, for which she became the MP in the 1945 general election, as the city's first woman MP.
 When constituency boundaries were revised for the 1955 general election, she transferred to Leeds South East constituency and served it as MP until she retired in 1970.

 Bacon was on the Labour Party's National Executive Committee from 1941 until 1970, and chaired it in 1950–1951.
 In the 1953 Coronation Honours she was appointed a CBE.

-When Labour returned to government in 1964, Bacon became a Minister of State at the Home Office up to 1967, serving under Frank Soskice and Roy Jenkins in a period of liberalising reforms.
+When Labour returned to government under Harold Wilson's leadership in 1964, Bacon became a Minister of State at the Home Office up to 1967, serving under Frank Soskice and Roy Jenkins in a period of liberalising reforms.
 She was appointed to the Privy Council in 1966.
 From 1967 to 1970 she was Minister of State at the Department of Education and Science, where she campaigned for comprehensive education.

 On her retirement from the House of Commons, Bacon was created on 14 October 1970 Baroness Bacon of the City of Leeds and of Normanton in the West Riding of Yorkshire.

+The Leeds West MP Rachel Reeves published Alice in Westminster: The Political Life of Alice Bacon in 2019 (I.B.
+Tauris).
+Reeves writes of Bacon that she "was a pioneer in the world of education and politics whose success was founded on her determination to stay true to her working-class roots and the people she came into politics to serve", and that her commitment to comprehensive education was especially praiseworthy.

 Memorial

 A Leeds Civic Trust Blue Plaque was unveiled by Rachel Reeves in 2019 in Leeds Corn Exchange.

+Since 2018 the University of Leeds holds an annual Alice Bacon Lecture to celebrate pioneering and strong women.
+These have been given by Harriet Harman (2018), Baroness Hale of Richmond (2019), (2020 not given due to the COVID-19 pandemic), Baroness Doreen Lawrence (2021), Mary Beard (2022), Dame Sharon White (2023).
+The lecture was set up and hosted by a collaboration of Rachel Reeves and the University's Centre for Democratic Politics (previously School of Politics and International Studies).

+In 2018 Baroness Bacon Beer was served on tap at Strangers' Bar for a week.